 I'm never telling you people.

-And I'll just let you speculate and lie and you know promote fake news all you want.
+And I'll just let you speculate and lie and, you know, promote fake news all you want.

 Kind of like what happened yesterday or the day before.

-Ash and watch the hard drive, and I said if, and I said it's a dumb idea, and I said it's not going to work how well.
+And I said if, and I said it's a dumb idea, and I said it's not going to work out well, and so on and so forth.

 And it reveals so much about them because they never cared about Hillary actually having done all of it.

-And the fact that they didn't put two and two together.
+And the fact that they didn't put two and two together, it takes my breath away.

 I want to go to the president today.

-So the president is animated when he is engaged.
+So the president is animated.

-He loves he loves being in the middle of it.
+When he is engaged, he loves being in the middle of it.

 He loves fighting for the country.